ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Now we can focus on the functionallity.
-First thing we need to do some error handling and validation.
+Now we can focus on the functionality.
+The first thing we need to do is some error handling and validation.
 We need to confirm the file we're using as a template actually exists.
 We also need to confirm the directory for saved templates exists, if not we'll go ahead and create it.

+The os package has several useful methods for handling files, paths, and folders.
+We'll use os.Stat() to determine if a file/folder exists.

 The `os` package has several use methods for handling files, paths and folders.
 We'll use `os.Stat()` to determine if a file/folder exists.
 Then we'll use the `os.UserHomeDir()` to get the home directory, this will be the base path for our saved templates, the full path will be `USER_HOME/.gupi/templates/`.